anurag19997/Sentdex-Practice/README.md

-# Sentdex-Practice
+# Sentdex-Practice-In-Jupyter-Notebook
-Code from Sentdex Channel with some personal tweaks
+Code from Sentdex Channel with some personal tweaks in Jupyter Notebook